 Check out our Clover POS pricing guide to learn more about how much the system could cost your business.

-Best Range of Features: Clover POS
+Best Software: Clover POS

 Our research and testing found that businesses can unlock more capabilities with Clover.
-Clover excels when it comes to industry-specific features, offering stronger retail-focused features than Square, and a wider selection of hospitality capabilities than Toast and Square.
+Clover excels when it comes to industry-specific features, offering stronger retail-focused features than Square and a wider selection of hospitality capabilities than Toast and Square.

-Specifically, Clover lets servers see the live status of each table, and assign wait staff to tables directly through the POS.
+Specifically, Clover lets servers see the live status of each table and assign wait staff to tables directly through the POS.
 Clover also lets you make extremely accurate floor plans and edit the size, shape, and color of tables through the POS’s front end.
-This gives Clover’s table management tools an advantage over Toast’s and Square’s, as you can’t customize floor plans by color with either system and you’re only able to make changes via their back-ends.

 I could edit the shape and size of tables using Clover’s table floor plan features.
 I was impressed with how easy it was to customize the floor plan.
 Source: Tech.co user testing

-Clover offers excellent customer loyalty features in-house too, including birthday rewards and customizable perks.
+Clover offers excellent customer loyalty features in-house, too, including birthday rewards and customizable perks.
 In comparison, you’ll need to pay extra to unlock these features with Square.

-This doesn’t mean that Toast and Square are lacking though.
-Square, Toast, and Clover all offer the basics too, like online ordering, delivery, inventory, analytics, customer feedback, and advanced payment methods.
-What’s more, Square POS’s app market is the most expansive and provides businesses with an extensive selection of third-party integrations, so they can truly branch out and create the POS system that your business requires.
+What’s more, Square POS’s app market is the most expansive and provides businesses with an extensive selection of third-party integrations, so they can truly branch out and create the POS system that their business requires.

 I could browse hundreds of third-party integrations through Square POS’s app marketplace.
 Source: Tech.co’s user testing